exurd/WiiShopliftingChannel/README.md

 Open the Homebrew Launcher and select the WAD manager of your choice.
 Install the patched WAD to your NAND.

 > [!WARNING]
 > If you are finished with the program or have second thoughts after installing the IOS, **DO NOT ATTEMPT TO UNINSTALL THE IOS WAD!** If you uninstall the IOS, the WAD manager will do as you ask and remove the IOS *entirely*, turning your console into a brick unless recovered via BootMii.
+Instead, download a fresh IOS58 from NUS (or ModMii) and install that.

 ## Running